 Jomo Sono who real name is Ephraim Matsilele Sono OIS and his birth name are Madoda Walletjies Mkulwana was born July 17, 1955 (age 66 years) in Johannesburg, South Africa.
 When he was eight years old, his father Eric Bhamuza Sono, who was a midfielder for the Orlando Pirates football team in the early 1960s, died as a result of a car crash.
 Soon after, his mother abandoned him.

 He was left in the care of his ailing grandparents; as they were very poor, he had to resort to selling apples and peanuts at football games and train stations to clothe himself, buy food for his grandparents and pay school fees.
-Both his grandparents were born in the then Northern Transvaal at Valdezia village outside Makhado in Limpopo Province.
+Both his grandparents were born in t he then Northern Transvaal at Valdezia village outside Makhado in Limpopo Province.

 Career